LeonardoJost/MRlibrary/README.md

 Open ImageManipulation.R and change the order in rotatePoint function.

 ## Literature
-Jost, L., & Jansen, P. (2019).
-A novel approach to analyzing mirrored stimuli in chronometric mental rotation and description of a flexible extended library of stimuli.
-Unpublished manuscript.
+Jost, L., & Jansen, P. (2020).
+A novel approach to analyzing all trials in chronometric mental rotation and description of a flexible extended library of stimuli.
+Spatial Cognition & Computation.
+DOI: 10.1080/13875868.2020.1754833

 Ooms, J. (2018). magick: Advanced Graphics and Image-Processing in R. R package version 2.0. https://CRAN.R-project.org/package=magick